2021 Japanese Marmalade Awards – Festival on 13th & 14th November!

 The Dalemain World Marmalade Awards in Japan take place every year in Yawatahama, Ehime, in partnership with The Worlds Original Awards.
 As the love of marmalade spreads around the world, the popularity of this competition has grown.
 The 2021 Japanese Awards have received over 1400 Homemade entries, and hundreds of artisan jars, with combinations of fruit that make the Japanese awards unique

-The judging usually takes place in Yawatahama, with an expert panel arriving from across Japan and the UK.
+The judging for the Marmalade Awards in Japan usually takes place in Yawatahama, with an expert panel arriving from across Japan and the UK.
 Owing to coronavirus restrictions, this has not been possible this year.
 A solution was found by dividing the marmalade entries, with duplicate jars in both Yawatahama and Tokyo, allowing experts from both regions to be involved the judging.
 These included Matsuhiro Utsunomiya of Aohata, the oldest marmalade making company in Japan, Takuro Gyobu of Juchheim, Horofumi Kaneko, the chef/pâtissier of Ginza West and Yahei Suzuki, the owner/chef of Piatto Suzuk.

 It wasn’t just in Japan that the judging took place; Jane Hasell McCosh and Dan Lepard, longstanding Marmalade Awards judge, were due to attend the judging in Yawatahama and were able to be involved by zoom for the final decisions.
 The iconic English grocer Fortnum & Mason, sponsors of the Awards in Japan, will be co-branding the winner of the Homemade Japanese Marmalade with Dalemain and it will be sold in their stores in both the UK and Japan, as well as at Dalemain mansion.

-The winners were announced at an online event on 16th May, with a Festival planned to follow later in the year.
+The winners were announced at an online event on 16th May, with the Festival takin place on 14th & 14th November.
 For the list of winners please CLICK HERE.

 For more information about the Awards, visit https://marmalade-festival.jp.